MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 The demo inventory app is where you can view the information about different inventories and their respective products and warehouses.
 After the order is shipped to the fulfillment center, the quantity of the product is decreased according to the sales order.

-To open the demo inventory app, follow these steps.
+To open the demo inventory app, follow these steps:

 1. In the left navigation pane, select the area switcher at the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Inventory System - Demo**, select **Launch Demo**.